The following list contains the serving members of the Callers Club Council. To email them click on their name. For a brief bio select the down arrow.

 Vice President since 2022, Webmaster since 2013, Public Relations Officer 2010 - 2011, Ordinary Member 2005 - 2009, News & Views Editor 2002 - 2011

-Gene originally hails from St. Louis, Missouri, USA and has resided in Yorkshire, England since early 1980.
-Gene and his wife Sandra learned to square dance in 1986 and eventually danced through A2 before dropping the advanced dancing in favour of the FUN programs Basic through Plus.
+Gene originally hails from St. Louis, Missouri, USA and has resided in Yorkshire, England since April 1980.
+Gene and his wife Sandra learned to square dance in 1986 and eventually danced through A2 before dropping the advanced dancing in favour of the FUN programs Basic through Plus & now including Social Square Dancing (SSD).

 Gene considers the recruitment of new dancers and the training of new callers the highest priority of our activity today.